26 Different Types of Wasps in Michigan

 by mark.HELM is licensed under CC BY-NC-ND 2.0

-The Nearctic Blue Mud-dauber Wasp, also known as Chalybion californicum, is a type of wasp commonly found in Michigan.
-It is a large solitary wasp species with a steel blue color.
+The Nearctic Blue Mud-dauber Wasp, also known as Chalybion californicum, is a large solitary wasp commonly found in Michigan.
+It is steel blue in color.

 These wasps have often been seen building nests in houses, garages, and other buildings.